Northern California firefighters battle blaze near port – KION546

 Northern California firefighters battle blaze near port

-Firefighters in Northern California are working to put out a four-alarm fire near the port in Benicia, about 40 miles northeast of San Francisco.

-The Benicia Fire Department said on Twitter while the fire response is “active and continuous,” wind conditions in the area are favorable and the fire is not posing any threats to the public, and no structures have been burned.
+Several fire departments in the area are working together to battle the fire.
+They anticipate the fire will continue to burn throughout the day Sunday, the post said.

+Authorities said there is currently "very little smoke" at the scene, but it could change if wind or fire conditions shift.

-Fire officials say they have not had to issue shelter-in-place orders, but have asked residents to avoid the area of Bayshore Road near the Amports docks.
+Fire officials said Saturday they did not have to issue shelter-in-place orders, but they did ask residents to avoid the area of Bayshore Road near the Amports docks.

+Benicia Fire Department Fire Chief Josh Chadwick said an assessment on the extent of damages at the Valero Benicia Refinery and Amports docks will likely occur on Monday.

+Several fire departments in the area are working together to battle the fire.
+They anticipate the fire will continue to burn throughout the day Sunday, Benicia officials said.

 The-CNN-Wire